-“Modality empire” is my own term1 for a proprietary method of manual therapy — a sub-discipline — championed and promoted by a single entrepreneur who usually suffers from a serious case of healer syndrome.
-If you have a chronic pain problem, this is an important concept to know about, because so many of the therapies that will be offered to you are the dubious products of modality empires.
-If you are a manual therapist, especially a massage therapist or chiropractor, you need to understand it too: continuing education should mainly be about acquiring knowledge, not buying the right to say that you use a trademarked technique.
+“Modality empire” is my own term1 for a proprietary method of manual therapy — a sub-discipline — championed and promoted by a single entrepreneur who is likely to suffer from a serious case of healer syndrome.
+It’s important to know this if you have a chronic pain problem, because so many of the therapies that will be offered to you are the dubious products of modality empires.
+If you are a manual therapist, especially a massage therapist or chiropractor, you need to understand it too: continuing education should mainly be about acquiring knowledge — with an emphasis on “how to think, not just what to think” (Jason Erickson, HealthArtes.com) — and not just on buying the right to say that you use a trademarked technique.

 While there are many taxonomies of alternative medicines, one thing almost all alternative therapies have in common is they are originally the de novo “discovery” of one lone individual.

-Most modality empires make big promises of healing powers, and usually make their money by selling expensive therapy and workshops.
+Most modality empires make big promises of healing powers and high success rates, and usually make their money by selling expensive therapy and workshops.
 Even if the brand isn’t strong enough to command high fees, they are inevitable if the business succeeds.
-Professionals are usually sold on the opportunity to purchase credibility in the form of increasing “levels” of certification, but the quality of these certifications is poor and (importantly) completely unregulated, and it’s debatable how much demand there really is for such dubious “credentials.”
+Professionals are usually sold on the opportunity to purchase credibility in the form of increasing “levels” of certification, but the quality of these certifications is completely unregulated, and it’s debatable how much demand there really is for such dubious “credentials.”

-There are many, many more.
-(There are some even better examples that I am unwilling to mention because they are infamous for being legal bullying of their critics.)
+There are many more, and some certainly are bad.
+(There are examples that I am unwilling to mention by name because they are infamous for legal bullying of their critics.)

 When you’re selling a method, you want customers to believe it’s ahead of the science — that it will be validated by science someday.
 Anyone is entitled to make this bet, but for everyone who actually turns out to be an ahead-of-her-time genius, there are a thousand, or ten thousand, who were just kidding themselves.